 The OAIC has received an application from the Australia and New Zealand Banking Group Ltd (ANZ) for a public interest determination.

 The determination sought is that, on and from 12 March 2014, a breach of Australian Privacy Principle 8, or a breach of another Australian Privacy Principle as a result of the application of section 16C(2), in relation to the processing of international money transfers (IMT) that involve cross-border disclosure of personal information of an individual who is the beneficiary of an IMT, will be taken not to contravene section 15 of the Privacy Act 1988.

 Update 11 March 2014: A temporary public interest determination for the applicant, ANZ, and an associated generalising determination for other authorised deposit-taking institutions (ADIs) within the meaning of the Banking Act 1959 have been made by the Privacy Commissioner and registered on the Federal Register of Legislative Instruments (see below).
 An ADI may be a bank, credit union or building society or a financial institution otherwise authorised by the Australian Prudential Regulation Authority.

 The OAIC will now consider the main PID application further, including by conducting public consultations.

 PDF of ANZ PID application2.49 MB Note this is a PDF image of the application as received with a redaction of confidential information and signature.
 If you have difficulty accessing the contents please contact us.

-The listing of current Public Interest Determinations and Temporary Public Interest Determinations below constitutes the Register of Determinations that the Australian Information Commissioner is required to keep in accordance with Section 80E of the Privacy Act 1988.
+The listing of current PIDs and TPIDs below constitutes the Register of Determinations that the Information Commissioner is required to keep in accordance with Section 80E of the Privacy Act 1988.

 Note: Determinations under s78(a) that are no longer in force or determinations dismissing an application are found in the Privacy archive section of this website.